School/Data & Analysis/Document & Report Analysis

 Extracting Data from PDFs & Reports

 One of AI's superpowers is turning messy, unstructured documents into clean, usable data.
-Invoices, contracts, research papers, financial reports — AI can pull the numbers and facts you need.
+Invoices, contracts, research papers, financial reports -- AI can pull the numbers and facts you need in seconds.
+This is the kind of task that used to require an intern, a spreadsheet, and half a day.
+Now it takes a single prompt.

 The Data Extraction Framework